shashitechno/sqrl/README.md

 4. In the output find: `"id": "6939574006"`
 5. Copy that ID to appropriate field in the plugin page, fill in the fetch limit (and optionally image sizes) and press Create new.

-**Automatically, using findmyfacebookid.com**
+**Automatically, using findmyfbid.in**
-- Just visit the site http://findmyfacebookid.com and provide it with URL of page you wish to get ID of
+- Just visit the site http://findmyfbid.in and provide it with URL of page you wish to get ID of